 The Country-by-Country Reporting Regulations have been in effect in Ireland since 1 January 2016.
-Country-by-country reporting (CBCR) requires groups with an Irish presence and turnover exceeding €750 million (the 'relevant groups') to file a country-bycountry report (CBC report), which provides a breakdown of the amount of revenue, profits, taxes and other indicators of economic activities for each tax jurisdiction in which the relevant group does business.
+Country-by-country reporting (CBCR) requires groups with an Irish presence and turnover exceeding €750 million (the 'relevant groups') to file a country-by-country report (CBC report), which provides a breakdown of the amount of revenue, profits, taxes and other indicators of economic activities for each tax jurisdiction in which the relevant group does business.

 Section 851A TCA provides that all taxpayer information is confidential and may only be disclosed in accordance with the law, and pursuant to this Section, the information contained in the CBC reports and equivalent CBC reports has, to date, been treated in the same manner as all other taxpayer information provided to or received by Revenue.
-However, Directive (EU) 2021/2101 as regards disclosure of income tax information by certain undertakings and branches changes this position.
-Under this new Directive, multinational groups, and where relevant, certain standalone undertakings, will be required to provide the public with a report on income tax information where they exceed a certain size.
-All EU Member States are required to transpose this new Directive into national law by 22 June 2023, and these reporting requirements will take effect from the commencement date of the first financial year starting on or after 22 June 2024.
+The EU Directive 2021/2101 was transposed into Irish law with effect from 22 June 2024.
+Under this Directive, multinational groups, and where relevant, certain standalone undertakings, will be required to provide the public with a report on income tax information where they exceed a certain size.